platformland/electric-book/book/text/measure.md

 # Measuring and monitoring

-The primary users of a platform tend not to be the public themselves, but rather the people who use them to create services for the public.
+The primary users of a platform tend not to be the public themselves, but rather the people who use them to create services for the public (be it civil servants, charities or private sector companies).
 Ultimately, the success of a platform will be perceived by the success of those services, not the platform itself.

-Platform teams need to understand both what they need to measure to operate the platform, and what their users need to provide services to the public.
+This means platform teams need to understand what they need to measure to operate the platform, and what data their users need to provide great services to the public.

 ## 1. Understand what data your team needs

-The team developing a platform will have clear a set of needs that relate to its operation and improvement.
+A team developing a platform will have clear a set of needs that relate to the operation and improvement of that platform.
 These may include some of the following:

 * Are people self-serving?
 (For example, what's the ratio of meetings to users?)
 * Are people using the documentation?